 Creator Breakdown: The very concept of the game and the sequence when Link is turned into Deku Link are coincidentially based on daydreams and nightmares.
 The stress of the deadline Eiji Aonuma had to make a Zelda game in a single year gave Aonuma nightmares, one of which involved Deku.
 The next day, the scene director showed him a scene he created for the game, which was just like Aonuma's nightmare; they decided to keep it in.
 As for the concept of the game, it was partially inspired by Yoshiaki Koizumi's daydreams, where he would wonder what it would be like if the moon suddenly fell down to Earth, and how people would react.

-Executive Meddling: The game was originally supposed to be an expansion to OoT, titled "Ura Zelda", and would use the Nintendo 64DD hardware add-on.
-However, when the designers expressed displeasure with this idea, and the Nintendo 64DD hardware add-on that would have enabled it to be an expansion failed, they were challenged to make an entirely new adventure in 1 year.
+Executive Meddling: The game was originally supposed to be an expansion to Ocarina of Time, titled "Ura Zelda", and would use the Nintendo 64DD hardware add-on.
+However, when the designers expressed displeasure with this idea and the Nintendo 64DD failed, they were challenged to make an entirely new adventure in 1 year.

 Oni-Link for Fierce Deity Link.
 He is almost only known by that name in some countries. note This is because of a Lucky"Blind Idiot" Translation of 鬼神 (Kishin), as the first Kanji on its own (鬼) means Oni.

 The original was released in the US just before Halloween, which is appropriate given the game's mask motif and dark themes.

 The 3DS remake came out on a Friday the 13th, which also suits the game's macabre tone, and the fact that many characters in the game suffer bad luck and curses.